Japan needs foster care rather than institutions: U.K. experts | The Japan Times

 David Berridge, emeritus professor of child and family welfare at the University of Bristol, said England currently has one of the highest foster rates in Europe, with about 75 percent of children in care living with foster families.

-He said, “Over the past 50 years England has moved away from residential care for several reasons: there was research evidence that it is harmful for young children to be brought up in large institutions with inconsistency in their care; well-staffed residential placements are expensive; and there have been many scandals involving physical and sexual abuse of children living in residential institutions, often the larger and more remote placements.”
+“Over the past 50 years, England has moved away from residential care for several reasons: there was research evidence that it is harmful for young children to be brought up in large institutions with inconsistency in their care; well-staffed residential placements are expensive; and there have been many scandals involving physical and sexual abuse of children living in residential institutions, often the larger and more remote placements,” he said.

-He said that, by and large, foster care has worked well with most children feeling cared for and secure.
+He added that, by and large, foster care has worked well with most children feeling cared for and secure.

 Attempts are always made, where possible, to maintain contact with the child’s birth parents, siblings and other relatives.